hide1989/booker-app-DDD/Readme.md

 Booker Restaurant is a project for give a service of booking implementing Domain Dive Desing

 ### 🧑 Im a restaurant customer
-As customer i can search restaurant by its name and look its differents spaces and branch offices for booking
+As customer, I can search restaurant by its name and look its differents spaces and branch offices for booking

 ### 🧔 Im a restaurant manager
-As manager i can create a restaurant with its differents spaces and branch offices
+As manager, I can create a restaurant with its differents spaces and branch offices

 ## 🏡 Domain Model